 Dr Purple has been abroad and returned to find that a judgment has already been made.
 She doesn’t agree she owes the money as she says the loan was paid in full several years ago.

 Next Steps Dr Purple has a good reason to ask for the judgment to be “set aside” as it was recent, she has a reason for not having returned the original court papers and she has a defence to the claim.
 She needs to complete form N244, which she can get from her local court.
 National Debtline have a fact sheet on how to set aside a CCJ which looks at when you should do this and includes an example of a completed form.
 There is a fee to pay, currently £155, and Dr Purple is not on a low income so she won’t qualify for a reduction.
-When the judgment is set aside, Dr Purple will need to submit a Defence to the Claim.
+When the judgment is set aside, the court case still exists, it is just goes back to the stage before the judgment so Dr Purple will need to submit a Defence to the Claim.

 Mr Orange – has just found out he received a CCJ a year ago